pengzhanbo/awesome/README.md

 *   [OpenSPG/KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
 It is used to build logical reasoning and factual Q\&A solutions for professional domain knowledge bases.
 It can effectively overcome the shortcomings of the traditional RAG vector similarity calculation model.
 *   [fastapi/fastapi](https://github.com/fastapi/fastapi) - FastAPI framework, high performance, easy to learn, fast to code, ready for production
 *   [tadata-org/fastapi\_mcp](https://github.com/tadata-org/fastapi_mcp) - Expose your FastAPI endpoints as Model Context Protocol (MCP) tools, with Auth!
-*   [google/A2A](https://github.com/google/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 *   [FoundationAgents/OpenManus](https://github.com/FoundationAgents/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.
 *   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation
 *   [yeongpin/cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - \[Support 0.49.x]（Reset Cursor AI MachineID & Bypass Higher Token Limit） Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
 Please upgrade to pro.
 We have this limit in place to prevent abuse.
 Please let us know if you believe this is a mistake.